niklas-bomark/ssreplication/README.md

-Repo for the replication study: Corporate Demography and Wage Inequality: Revisited published in Socious.
+Repository for the replication study: Corporate Demography and Wage Inequality: Revisited published in Socious.
 Reference to article: